 Knowledge is both profane and profound - it is worldly, available, and may represent a confusing concoction of evil mixed with good, irrelevant with relevant, correlations and causations, often confounding the mind with polarities and contradictions, which lead to "analysis paralysis."
-Knowledge emphasizes competence as its highest goal
+Knowledge emphasizes competence as its highest goal.
+An active mind can exude deep knowledge.
+But knowledge alone is often empty of real, valuable learning, and can carry with it conceit and narrowness.

 Wisdom is sacred-it is the quest for the greater good that unites the human with the divine, providing a pathway to go higher, wider, and deeper, nurturing the acuity that can evolve into Insight.
 Wisdom is holistic- selecting the relevant knowledge, combining it with deep understanding of human behavior, aiming at uplifting civilization, and judging between alternative paths to make the best choice for the good of the whole.
-Wisdom values character and collaboration to further civilization
+Wisdom values character and collaboration to further civilization.
+While knowledge exists primarily in answers, wisdom in questions and revelations, uniting ideas/ideals with action.
+Knowledge is intrinsically self-fulfilling, while wisdom creates higher order purposes and new destinies.
+Wisdom is not dry like knowledge, but it was dynamic, engaging, vital, and soulful.
+The pursuit of wisdom creates the challenge to grow upward with a spiritual yearning.

-Insight is blessed - it delves deeper into an "astute wisdom" that's both sacred and active, opening new realms of meaning, growth, fulfillment, and joy, providing a sustainable richness that produces synergies, collaborations, innovation, and resolutions of paradoxes. -Robert Porter Lynch
+Insight is blessed - it delves deeper into an "astute wisdom" that's both sacred and active, opening new realms of meaning, growth, fulfillment, and joy, providing a sustainable richness that produces synergies, collaborations, innovation, and resolutions of paradoxes.